This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your surgery:

-- Your surgeon will make an incision in your abdomen near your umbilicus (belly button).
-He will remove your bladder and may remove nearby tissue or organs.
+- Your surgeon will make an incision, usually near your belly button.
+He or she will disconnect the ureters from your bladder.
+Your bladder will be removed.
+Nearby tissue or organs may also be removed.
 In men, the organs include the prostate and seminal vesicles (glands near the prostate).
 In women, the organs include the uterus, cervix, ovaries, and fallopian tubes.
-Your surgeon may also remove part of the urethra and lymph nodes near your bladder.

 After your surgery: